 A flip side of the social media revolution is that now anyone can be a publisher.
 This means that you need to compete with all kinds of bloggers, online media, Twitter and other social network chatter to get your content and postings noticed.
 It also means you need to understand how to curate content like a professional content marketer.

 It is a harsh reality, one that puts pressure on social marketing teams to be on top of their games.
-Content curation can help. it is the practice of using OPC (other people’s content) to generate a steady stream of high quality, relevant materials.
+Content curation can help. it is the practice of using OPC (other people’s content) to generate a steady stream of high content quality, relevant materials.
 Curation typically employs a mix of tech, process and skills, and should be an important part of any social marketer’s arsenal.

 When I wrote about this last year, I offered some basic tips and examples.
 Since then, the online din has only grown – as has the practice of content curation.
 I thought it might be a good time to revisit the topic, with a focus on how the “big boys” do it, meaning professional news sites.
 Perhaps corporate social media marketers can learn a thing or two in the process, and stealing a page from the pro’s playbooks can help us to up our games.